Juice: Consumption

+Production

 Preparation

 Juice is prepared by mechanically squeezing or macerating (sometimes referred to as cold pressing) fruit or vegetable flesh without the application of heat or solvents.
 For example, orange juice is the liquid extract of the fruit of the orange tree, and tomato juice is the liquid that results from pressing the fruit of the tomato plant.
-Juice may be prepared in the home from fresh fruit and vegetables using a variety of hand or electric juicers.
+Juice may be prepared at home from fresh fruit and vegetables using a variety of hand or electric juicers.
 Many commercial juices are filtered to remove fiber or pulp, but high-pulp fresh orange juice is a popular beverage.
 Additives are put in some juices, such as sugar and artificial flavours (in some fruit juice-based beverages) or savoury seasonings (e.g., in Clamato or Caesar tomato juice drinks).
-Common methods for preservation and processing of fruit juices include canning, pasteurization, concentrating, freezing, evaporation and spray drying.
+Common methods for the preservation and processing of fruit juices include canning, pasteurization, concentrating, freezing, evaporation, and spray drying.

 Although processing methods vary between juices, the general processing method of juices includes: